harshith-arunkumar/aspencapitalchallenge/README.md

 * The lifetime_wins URL shows the statistics of the victories.

 ## How to Run With Docker
-* Use the provided docker image in this repo and run the following command:
+* Create the docker image with the following command:
+	* docker build -t aspencapitalchallenge .
+* Run the docker using the following command:
 	* docker run -p 5000:5000 aspencapitalchallenge
 * Go to http://127.0.0.1:5000/start_game or http://127.0.0.1:5000/lifetime_wins same as described above.